February 23 - Nº 54 Numbers 13-14; Deuteronomy 1:19-46

-Have you ever missed out on a special blessing God wanted to give you because you trusted what other people said instead of what He promised?
-God has so many good things He wants to give to us, but we often miss out because our friends or our fears get in the way.
+Have you ever missed out on a special blessing God wanted to give you because you were trusting what other people said—instead of listening to what He promised?
+God has so many good things He wants to give to us, but we often miss out because we let our friends, or our fears get in the way.